 We hold the information we collect from you within our computers, including data storage offsite with third parties and hard copies.
 In some cases, your file is archived and sent to an external data storage provider for a period of time.
 We only use storage providers located within Australia who are also regulated by the Privacy Act.

 We ensure that your information is kept physically safe by operational security including standard locks, security cameras and alarm systems on our buildings.
 We also maintain computer and network security.
 For example, we use firewalls (security measures for the Internet) and other security systems such as user identifiers and passwords to control access to computer systems.
 However, data protection measures are never completely secure and despite the measures we have put in place, we cannot guarantee the security of your personal information.
 You must take care to ensure you protect your personal information (for example, by protecting any usernames and passwords).
 You should notify us as soon as possible if you become aware of any security breaches.

 Will we disclose the information we collect to anyone?

 We do not sell trade or rent your personal information to anyone.

-We may need to provide your information to contractors who supply services to us, e.g.; to handle mailings on our behalf, external data storage providers or to other companies in the event of a corporate sale, merger, reorganization, dissolution or similar event.
+We may need to provide your information to contractors who supply services to us, for e.g. to handle mailings on our behalf, external data storage providers or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
 However, we will take reasonable steps to ensure that they protect your information as required under the Privacy Act.

 If you wish to access or correct your personal information please write to our Privacy Officer at 119 Salmon Street, Port Melbourne Vic 3207 or email@example.com.